LL-SDR: Low-Latency Speech enhancement through Discrete Representations: Method

 Following~\cite{xu2021anytimesamplingautoregressivemodels}, the modified loss function is an order-inducing objective given by

-where $\mathbf{x}$ is the clean target speech, $z_{q,i}$ and $z_{c,i}$ are representations that retain only the first $i$ dimensions, $\text{sg}[\cdot]$ denotes the stop-gradient operator and $\left\Vert \cdot \right\Vert_{F}$ the Frobenius norm.
+where $\mathbf{x}$ is the clean target speech, $z_{q,i}$ and $z_{c,i}$ are representations that retain only the first $d_i$ dimensions, $\text{sg}[\cdot]$ denotes the stop-gradient operator and $\left\Vert \cdot \right\Vert_{F}$ the Frobenius norm.
 The first term in \cref{eq:ordered_obj} is a reconstruction loss, which ensures that the final output matches the clean speech target.
 The second term and third term encourage an ordered representation learning, forcing the first few dimensions to capture the most high-variance information (typically clean speech).
 The detailed evolution process of the quantized representation $y_q$ is implemented via our proposed Variance-Ordered Residual Vector Quantizer (VO-RVQ), as formally outlined in \cref{alg:vo_rvq}.
 Specifically, the triangle masking structure means the effective dimensionality increases progressively across codebooks.
 At each stage, the residual representation is first projected to a shared full-dimensional space.
-However, instead of quantizing all dimensions simultaneously, we apply a triangular masking strategy that only preserves the first $d_i$ dimensions at stage $i$, while masking the remaining dimensions to zero.
+However, instead of treating all latent dimensions equivalently during quantization, we introduce an ordered latent-dimensionality constraint: at stage $i$, only the first $d_i$ latent dimensions are preserved, while the remaining dimensions are masked to zero.

 Since later dimensions are exclusively modeled by higher-index codebooks (larger $i$) in our triangle, these subsequent codebooks (the last $N_n$ codebooks) effectively represent noise components.
 This ordered representation learning framework facilitates the disentanglement of clean speech from noise components.
-We further validate this property qualitatively through t-SNE and UMAP visualizations (see the demo page).
+We further validate this property qualitatively through t-SNE and UMAP visualizations seen in ~\ref{fig:visualization}.
 In addition, we conduct quantitative spectral clustering experiments in \cref{tab:spectral_clustering}, which further confirm the separability and structured organization of the learned representations.

 \SetAlgoSkip{smallskip}